YinuoJin/parallel-pmf/README.md

 # Parallel Probabilistic Poisson Matrix Factorization using C++

 ## About
 Probablistic Matrix Factorization is a class of graphical models commonly used for recommender systems.
-This project provides a parallel implementation of a Poisson matrix factorization model utilizing stochastic gradient ascent with no locking to obtain unbiased Maximum A Posteriori (MAP) estimates of the latent user preference and attribute vectors.
+This project provides a parallel implementation of a Normal-Normal / Gamma-Poisson matrix factorization model utilizing stochastic gradient ascent with no locking to obtain unbiased Maximum A Posteriori (MAP) estimates of the latent user preference and attribute vectors.

 ## Requirements & Prequisite libraries
 * Boost >= 1.7.0